Editor’s Note: Martina Hingis has announced she will retire from tennis following October’s WTA Finals.

 Martina Hingis wins two grand slam titles in 24 hours

 Now boasts 25 major trophies across storied career

 Reflects on state of the game and friendship with Federer

 Much has been made of the resurgence of Roger Federer and Rafael Nadal this season.

 Aged 36 and 31 respectively, both have defied the odds to collect two grand slam titles.

-But another legend of the game, who is 10 months Federer's senior, has just sealed two grand slam titles in the space of 24 hours.
+But another legend of the game, 10 months Federer’s senior, recently sealed two grand slam titles in the space of 24 hours.

 Martina Hingis, 36, won the women’s doubles and the mixed doubles at the recent US Open, taking her overall grand slam total to 25.
 She partnered with Taiwan’s Chan Yung-Jan to win the women’s doubles title and Briton Jamie Murray to win the mixed doubles tournament.